 The Blaugrana - who could have potentially secured the Liga title with victory at San Mames - fell behind to a Markel Susaeta goal prior to the Argentine's introduction in the second half.

-However, Messi netted the equalizer and set up Alexis Sanchez and the Barca assistant believes it is what people have come to expect from him.
+However, Messi netted the equaliser and set up Alexis Sanchez and the Barca assistant believes it is what people have come to expect from him.

 Roura then gave his assessment of the match and admitted he was disappointed to be returning to Catalunya with just a point, but was encouraged by the performances of his fringe players - including Alex Song and Thiago.